 Editorial Review Board, Journal of Canadian Petroleum Technology (Issue Coordinator of August 2008 issue)

-Farzam, currently working as a Research Associate, is establishing a nanotechnology lab for study of mud rock/shale gas systems.
-Farzam has worked as a reservoir engineer in NIOC for 7 years.
-As a Research Scientist/Engineer, Alberta Research Council, Farzam was involved in CO2 injection and shale gas research and field pilot design.
-He was an instructor at the University of Calgary from 2003 through 2008.
-He has presented and published 30+ technical papers on topics related to transport in porous media.
+Farzam, currently working as a Research Scientist, has led a NanoGeosciences lab to study fluid flow in unconventional shale gas reservoirs and nanoparticle transport in porous media.
+Farzam has worked as a reservoir engineer in industry for 7 years.
+As a Research Scientist, at the Alberta Research Council, Farzam was involved in CO2 injection field pilot design and shale gas characterizations.
+He has taught undergraduate and graduate level courses at the University of Calgary (Canada) and UT-Austin.
+He has published 50+ peer-reviewed technical papers and conference proceedings on topics related to reservoir engineering and transport in porous media.